jekhi5/ImageProcessor/README.md

 ## Design Changes and Justifications

+### Assignment 6:
+- The `ImageEditorCommand` interface had an additional method added to allow a command to be run with a given mask.
+  - All implementing classes have also been updated to reflect this change.
+- New `ImageEditorCommands` had to be created for masking and downsizing, and were added to the controller.

+### Assignment 5:
 - The `Image` interface now has a method that saves to a file, instead of generating savable text,
     - We realized that not every image type could be saved as ASCII text.
 - Deleted `PixelIterator`